Maximum Age For A Mortgage

 FAQs

-Yes, both upper and lower age limits are set by lenders for this type of borrowing.
-The circumstances are similar to a residential mortgage, in that most lenders will review your situation on affordability and eligibility, but they will also take into consideration the potential income you’d receive.
-Read more about buy-to-let age limits here.
+Yes, lenders set both upper and lower age limits for this type of borrowing.
+The circumstances are similar to residential mortgages in that most lenders will review your situation on affordability and eligibility.
+Still, they will also consider the potential income you’d receive.
+Read more about buy-to-let age limits.

 Ask a question